msupply-foundation/msupply_docs/content/mobile/setup/server_setup.md

 ### Other preferences

-You can set other preferences for mobile in the Store preferences by going to Special > Show Stores, Double-click on store > Preferences tab) in mSupply desktop:
+You can set other preferences for mobile in the Store preferences by going to Special > Show Stores, Double-click on store > Preferences tab

 Here are the preferences and what they do: